29 Jun Power your Industry 4.0 Initiatives with Up-to-date Bill of Materials

 BOM And Industry 4.0

 With the proliferation of new technologies, connected devices, automation, and real-time data analysis, factories are becoming smart factories.
-The fourth industrial revolution, aka Industry 4.0, is already here and manufacturing companies of all sizes are already leveraging its power to innovate better, achieve faster time to market, improve productivity, increase safety, reduce costs, and increase revenues.
+The fourth industrial revolution, aka industry 4.0 manufacturing is already here and manufacturing companies of all sizes are already leveraging its power to innovate better, achieve faster time to market, improve productivity, increase safety, reduce costs, and increase revenues.

 Availability of accurate, comprehensive, up-to-date, and real-time data is essential for the success of Industry 4.0 initiatives.
 As manufacturing processes become increasingly digital and automated, they need a “single source of truth” about various products and their parts.
 Only then, it is possible for the connected systems to work in sync, maintain data harmony, and deliver actionable insights.